pyprg/egrid/README.md

 ## Purpose

-Model of a balanced electric distribution network for experimental power flow calculation and state estimation.
+Prepocessed model of a balanced electric distribution network for experimental power flow calculation and state estimation.
 Instances of Model can be the input for (a variety of) power flow calculation or estimation algorithms.
 They provide an easy to use structure for calculating current and power flow through lines and into consumers (using an additional voltage vector which is the result of a power-flow-calculation).